drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/Starter/The Economic Gameloop.md

 ### The Economic Gameloop is the general economic fundemental backbone
 This should be focused on first before anything else, oftentimes other issues can stem from an improper economy
-> - Without having a proper economy, one cannot even begin to play the game well
+> - Without having a proper economy, one cannot even begin to play

 <br><br>